Pekadii/HiAnimeAdBlocker/README.md

 - URL Monitoring: Monitors page changes (hash change, popstate) and DOM mutations to detect and block ads dynamically.

 - Multi-Browser Compatibility: Primarily designed for Chrome, Opera, and other

+## Bug Fixes:

+- Fixed an issue where some tabs were closed incorrectly due to misidentification of allowed domains.

+- Resolved a bug causing errors when detecting certain URL mutations.

+- Fixed minor UI issues for console logging, making it easier to trace blocked tabs and allowed sites.

+## Changelog:

+Version 1.6.9

+Changes:

+Added support for detecting dynamically loaded ads and closing them in real-time.
+Updated the allowed domains list to include popular sites (e.g., YouTube, Google, ChatGPT) for a smoother browsing experience.
+Improved efficiency of ad-blocking rules to better handle new ad domains.

 ## Screenshots